RockitBootcamp/Phoenix-Admin/Student Reviews/15.6/Keith Rothschadl.md

 ### 8/21/2015
 - Brad: Passed HTML/CSS.
 Passed most of PHP easily except the logic area.
 When he gets tested again, just start from the logic area
+- Brad: Project needs some cleanup
+- Brad: Passed all of interview expect PHP Logic